Deep Throat (film): Identity of "Dolly Sharp"

 In December 2014, The Rialto Report, a web site devoted to the history of the so-called Golden Age of Porn, made the surprise announcement that the supporting actress billed as Dolly Sharp, who had vanished into obscurity shortly after the release of Deep Throat, was in fact Helen Wood (1935–1998), a former Broadway performer who, as a teenager, had a major role in the 1953 Hollywood musical Give a Girl a Break.

 Soundtrack

 An original soundtrack album for the film was released in 1972.
-Few copies exist today and when on the market, they have sold for as much as US$300.
+Few copies remain and when on the market, they have sold for as much as US$300.
 The album contains both instrumental and vocals tracks as well as short snippets of dialog from the film (indicated with quotations in the list below).
 All artists are unknown.
 A remixed and remastered CD and LP version is available from Light in the Attic Records (see links).
 Director Gerard Damiano reportedly edited the sex scenes to conform to different musical cues.
 The film opens with an instrumental track that echoes the hook of the 1968 easy listening hit, "Do You Know the Way to San Jose".